Instant Palak Dhokla – Spinach Dhokla

 Note:

-To make it vegan – skip yogurt and add a little about 2-3 teaspoons of water.
+To make it vegan – skip curd and add a little about 2-3 teaspoons of water.

 1 thought on “Instant Palak Dhokla – Spinach Dhokla”